sean-atkinson/elist_ecommerce_analysis/README.md

 - Emails - second highest number of orders

 <b>Technical Analysis:</b><br>
-For this analysis I used SQL and BigQuery.
+For this analysis, I used SQL and BigQuery.
 In regards to SQL, I used aggregation functions, window functions, joins, filtering, common table expressions (CTEs), and in a couple instances  the QUALIFY clause to use row_number() to filter results.

 You can find my SQL queries <a href="https://github.com/sean-atkinson/elist_ecommerce_analysis/blob/main/sql_queries/elist_sales_trends_queries.sql">here</a>.